-A person who shoots conscious lead doesn’t realize it, but the difficulty of the targets effects their score more than someone who understands subconscious trust.
-Again that is the difference between the intermediate and the advanced shooters.
+A person who shoots conscious lead doesn’t realize it, but the difficulty of the targets affects their score more than someone who understands subconscious trust.
+Again, that is the difference between the intermediate and the advanced shooters.

-The advanced shooters sees this same problem in yet a different form.
-Their journey is concerned more with mental focus, conscious doubt and change.
+The advanced shooter sees this same problem in yet a different form.
+Their journey is concerned more with mental focus, conscious doubt, and change.
 They have a style and a move that is consistent.
 They have the correct goals and a commitment to achieve these goals.
-They have made the commitment to change their attitude and begun to think like a winner, always positive, always upbeat and they are always as gracious in winning as they are in loosing.
-They have realized that success and failure is more a matter of attitude than anything else.
+They have made the commitment to change their attitude and begun to think like a winner: always positive, always upbeat, and they are always as gracious in winning as they are in losing.
+They have realized that success and failure are more a matter of attitude than anything else.